kyungjae-lee/engineers-notebook/projects/bare-metal-task-scheduler.md

 # Bare-Metal Task Scheduler

 [!]
-Note: This project is currently in progress.
-Contents will be updated.
+Note: This project is currently IN PROGRESS.
+Contents will be updated!